 Attempts to exploit blind XXE often rely on loading external, attacker-hosted files and are thus sometimes thwarted by firewalls blocking outbound traffic from the vulnerable server.
 In a blog post described by Nicolas as 'how to innovate in a well-known field', Arseniy Sharoglazov shares a creative technique to avoid the firewall problem by using a local file instead.

 Although limited to certain XML parsers and configurations, when it works this technique could easily make the difference between a DoS and a full server compromise.
-It also provoked a follow up comment showing an even more flexible refinement.
+It also provoked a follow up comment showing an even more flexible alternative.

 6. It's A PHP Unserialization Vulnerability Jim But Not As We Know It